Photo of Dayna Bateman by Susan Sabo

 Projects in flight

-I am seeking representation for my memoir Hustling Vinyl, about growing up on the spinning edge of the vinyl record business.
+I am seeking representation for my memoir Hustling Vinyl, about growing up on the spinning edge of the vinyl record business during the golden age of rock music.
+Hustling Vinyl has been long-listed for the Bridport Memoir Prize and the project received the support of PEN America through a 2026 PEN/Jean Stein Grant for Literary Oral History.

 It has been said that reading is inhaling and writing is exhaling.
 Here’s what I’m reading now or just put down.